-David Scott-Maxwell, our Technical Director, discusses the merits of LED light source standards.
+David Scott-Maxwell, our Managing Director, discusses the merits of LED light source standards.

 The world of LED lighting continues to develop and expand at an incredible pace.
 And like a boat struggling to hold its anchor against a flood tide a brave group of businesses is trying to establish ‘standards’ that allow lighting manufacturers & end users to interchange light sources.
 This is of course the Zhaga consortium.
 Formed in 2010 and now boasting 146 member companies, it is attempting to ‘standardise where no one has standardised before’.
 But will these standards endure and be with us in 20 years’ time, or will they be swept away by the pace of LED technology?